michaelklishin/langohr/README.md

  * Test suite cleanup.
  * Some stress tests to set baseline performance expectations.

-We expect 1.0 to be released in 2012 (but not before documentation site is ready).
+We expect 1.0 to be released in 2012 (but not before the documentation site is ready).

 ## Langohr Is a ClojureWerkz Project